simdjson/simdjson/doc/basics.md

 Performance note: the On Demand front-end does not materialize the parsed numbers and other values.
 If you are accessing everything twice, you may need to parse them twice.
 Thus the rewind functionality is best suited for cases where the first pass only scans the structure of the document.

+Both arrays and objects have a similar method `reset()`.
+It is similar to the document `rewind()` method, except that it does not rewind the internal string buffer.
+Thus you should consume values only once even if you can iterate through the array or object more than once.
+If you unescape a string within an array more than once, you have unsafe code.

 Direct Access to the Raw String
 --------------------------------